-How to Renew a Commercial Driver’s License in District of Columbia
+How to Renew a Commercial Driver’s License in Washington D.C.

 A DC CDL renewal is very different than that of a standard District of Columbia driver’s license renewal.
 Renewing a CDL will limit your method of application as well as potentially require additional documentation by comparison.
 However, should you fail to complete your renewal, your CDL will expire and you will lose the ability to operate commercial motor vehicles (CMVs).
 Fortunately, there is a CDL expiration grace period in the District of Columbia, but you can avoid the expiration of your license altogether.